ncr-no/openECSC-Scoreboard/README.md

 # Getting Started with OpenECSC Scoreboard

 This is a scoreboard app developed by the NCR team that has been used for OpenECSC 2023.
-This scroebaord is just a layer of an existing scoreboard and the used data was retrieved CTFd instance.
+This scroebaord is a layer of an existing scoreboard and the used data was retrieved CTFd instance.

 ## Technologies
 In this project we have used the following technologies and frameworks: